 In September 2020, Timeau De Keyser and Tibaldus are creating the production Gekken & Specialisten, based on a text by Nobel Prize winner Wole Soyinka.
 Gekken & Specialisten employs nonsense and word play to unmask our society as an everlasting power struggle between belief systems that each claim to be the one and only truth.
 In the meantime, the company is also preparing for Operette, Gombrowicz’s third and last play.

-Timeau De Keyser also directs films.
-In 2015, he and Pieter Dumoulin made the short film De Reconstructie, and in 2018 the duo launched Etangs Noirs, a feature film.
-This film is unique in that it not only was shot in the Modelwijk in Brussels – a modernistic district designed by Renaat Braem – but that most of the actors, including leading man Cédric Luvuezo, live in the Modelwijk.
+Timeau De Keyser also works regularly with filmmaker Pieter Dumoulin.
+Together they made the short film De Reconstructie and the feature film Etangs Noirs (2018).
+The latter was shot in the Modelwijk district in Brussels and performed by local residents.
 “Nothing is what it seems in this enigmatic mystery, which promises to be one of the most original films of the year….
 Searching for pent-up tension and a subtle feeling of impending doom in everyday reality, they keep the viewer in a state of intangible agitation.”
 (Michael Blyth, programmer for BFI London Film Festival).

-In the meantime, Timeau has trained under Jan Fabre (Belgian Rules/Belgium Rules) and Guy Cassiers (Vergeef ons) and Olympique Dramatique (Angels in America).
+In the meantime, Timeau has trained under Jan Fabre (Belgian Rules/Belgium Rules), Guy Cassiers (Vergeef ons) and Olympique Dramatique (Angels in America).

 Read here the interview with Timeau de Keyser